 Upcoming Book Discussions

-The New Yorker Magazine Discussion Group
+The New Yorker Magazine Discussion

-All are welcome to join a friendly group discussion of the latest articles from The New Yorker.
+Join a friendly group discussion of the latest articles from The New Yorker.

 Also available via Zoom.